Series / Special Unit 2

 - The Smart Guy: Sean in Season 1, Jonathan in Season 2.

-- Suspiciously Similar Substitute: Jonathan in Season 2.
+- Suspiciously Similar Substitute: Jonathan, for Sean, in Season 2.

 - Take That: The claim that vampires don't exist (which came back to bite them in the behind when Miss Summers saw them both come and go).